HADLEY HEALTH SERVICES

-All incoming 6th grade students are required to submit a completed school physical and updated immunizations before October 15, 2020 regardless of remote or in-person learning.
+All incoming 6th grade students are required to submit a completed school physical and updated immunizations.
 Please note that some of these immunizations are different from the requirements for elementary school.
 These immunizations include: Tdap, 2 doses of Varicella (chicken pox), a completed Hepatitis B series (3 doses), 2 doses of MMR, TD series, and a Meningococcal vaccine.

 Completed physical forms may be turned in to the school health office as soon as they are completed or mailed to Hadley Junior High Attn: Nurse.